owlbarn/tutorial/book/architecture/README.md

 On the other hand, the supporting of basic scientific computing in OCaml is rather fragmented.
 There have been some initial efforts (e.g., Lacaml, Oml, Pareto, and etc.), but their APIs are either too low-level to offer satisfying productivity, or the designs overly focus on a specific problem domain.
 Moreover, inconsistent data representation and careless use of abstract types make it difficult to pass data across different libraries.
 Consequently, developers often have to write a significant amount of boilerplate code just to finish rather trivial numerical tasks.
 As we can see, there is a severe lack of a general purpose numerical library in OCaml ecosystem.
-We believe OCaml per se is a good candidate for developing such a general purpose numerical library for two important reasons: 1) we can write functional code as concise as that in Python with typesafety; 2) OCaml code often has much superior performance comparing to dynamic languages such as Python and Julia.
+We believe OCaml per se is a good candidate for developing such a general purpose numerical library for two important reasons: 1) we can write functional code as concise as that in Python with type-safety; 2) OCaml code often has much superior performance comparing to dynamic languages such as Python and Julia.

 However, designing and developing a full-fledged numerical library is a non-trivial task, despite that OCaml has been widely used in system programming such as MirageOS.
 The key difference between the two is obvious and interesting: system libraries provide a lean set of APIs to abstract complex and heterogeneous physical hardware, whilst numerical library offer a fat set of functions over a small set of abstract number types.